Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/MigrationGuideOperationalInsights.md

 Several areas of consistent feedback were expressed across the Azure client library ecosystem.
 One of the most important is that the client libraries for different Azure services haven't had a consistent approach to organization, naming, and API structure.
 Additionally, many developers have felt that the learning curve was too steep.
 The APIs didn't offer an approachable and consistent onboarding story for those learning Azure or exploring a specific Azure service.

 To improve the development experience across Azure services, a set of uniform [design guidelines](https://azure.github.io/azure-sdk/general_introduction.html) was created for all languages to drive a consistent experience with established API patterns for all services.
-A set of [.NET specific guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html) was also introduced to ensure that .NET clients have a natural and idiomatic feel with respect to the .NET ecosystem.
+A set of [.NET-specific guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html) was also introduced to ensure that .NET clients have a natural and idiomatic feel with respect to the .NET ecosystem.
 Further details are available in the guidelines.

 ### Cross-service SDK improvements